-This Compensation Discussion and Analysis ("CD&A") describes and explains the elements of the compensation paid to our named executive officers for 2021.
+This Compensation Discussion and Analysis ("CD&A") describes and explains the elements of the compensation paid to our named executive officers for 2022.
 In addition, this CD&A describes the objectives of the Company's compensation programs, including what each program is designed to reward, and why the Company chose to pay or not to pay a particular compensation element.

 The compensation committee of the Board of Directors has primary responsibility for overseeing and reviewing the design and structure of the Company's compensation programs.
 The compensation committee is directly responsible for evaluating the performance of, and determining the compensation paid to, our chief executive officer.
-The compensation committee also reviews and approves the compensation paid to our other named executive officers as recommended by the chief executive officer, taking into consideration: (a) preestablished performance goals and objectives, (b) the Company's performance, (c) strategic leadership in furtherance of the Company's long term strategies, (d) market comparables of an appropriate peer group, and (e) the Company's overall compensation philosophy.
+The compensation committee also reviews and approves the compensation paid to our other named executive officers as recommended by the chief executive officer, taking into consideration: (a) pre-established performance goals and objectives, (b) the Company's performance, (c) strategic leadership in furtherance of the Company's long term strategies, (d) market comparables of an appropriate peer group, and (e) the Company's overall compensation philosophy.

-In light of the unprecedented and unforeseeable circumstances created by the COVID-19 pandemic, since the beginning of the pandemic in March 2020, the compensation committee regularly discussed the Company's performance and its compensation program in light of the potential unforeseen impacts caused by the pandemic.
+In light of the unprecedented and unforeseeable circumstances and unique challenges created by the COVID-19 pandemic, since the beginning of the pandemic in March 2020, the compensation committee regularly discussed the Company's performance and its compensation program.

-This CD&A is focused on the compensation paid for 2021 to our following current and former key executives, collectively referred to as our "named executive officers" or "NEOs" in 2021.
+This CD&A is focused on the compensation paid for 2022 to our following current key executives, collectively referred to as our "named executive officers" or "NEOs" in 2022.

-- · Joseph M. Zubretsky, president and chief executive officer; - · Mark L. Keim, chief financial officer; - Jeff D. Barlow, chief legal officer and secretary; - James E. Woys, executive vice president of health plan services; - Marc S. Russo, executive vice president of health plans; and - Thomas L. Tran, former chief financial officer (until February 17, 2021).
+- · Joseph M. Zubretsky, president and chief executive officer; - · Mark L. Keim, chief financial officer; - Jeff D. Barlow, chief legal officer and secretary; - · James E. Woys, executive vice president of health plan services; and - Marc S. Russo, executive vice president of health plans.

-In 2021, and in consideration of favorable say-on-pay vote outcomes, we maintained the same general compensation program structure as originally established in 2018, which was significantly simplified from the compensation programs for prior years under former management.
-The compensation program is based on target total compensation opportunities for our executives positioned within a reasonable range around the median of target total compensation among our peer group companies (see "The Company's Compensation Philosophy" below).
+In 2022, and in consideration of favorable say-on-pay vote outcomes, we maintained the same general compensation program structure as originally established in 2018, which was significantly simplified from the compensation programs for prior years under former management.
+The compensation program is based on target total compensation opportunities for our executives within a reasonable range of the median relative to peer executives, with actual compensation set below median when performance is below target, at median for median performance, and above median when warranted by strong performance (see "The Company's Compensation Philosophy" below).